Symplectomorphism group relations and degenerations of Landau-Ginzburg models: -framed symplectomorphisms

-In this subsection, we obtain the local model for monodromy around a toric hypersurface degeneration.
-Assume $(\mcx , \omega )$ is a symplectic orbifold of dimension $n$ with $r$-dimensional Hamiltonian torus action.
-We write $\mbbT^r$ for the torus, $\mft_r$ (or $\mft$) for its Lie algebra and $\upsilon_{\_} : \mft \to Vect (\mcx)$ the infinitesimal action.
+In this subsection, we obtain the local model for monodromy around a stable pair degeneration.
+Assume $(\mcx , \omega )$ is a symplectic orbifold of dimension $n$ with an $r$-dimensional Hamiltonian torus action.
+We write $\mbbT^r$ for the torus, $\mft_r$ (or $\mft$) for its Lie algebra and, for $v \in \mft$, take $X_v \in \textnormal{Vect} (\mcx)$ to be the infinitesimal action in the direction of $v$.
 Let $J$ be a compatible almost complex structure on $\mcx$ which is invariant with respect to the action and $\mu : \mcx \to \mft^\vee$ the moment map.